magisterquis/plonk/README.md

    or a self-signed certificate.
 Or both.
 5. More than zero [documentation](./doc)

+Please see the [changelog](./doc/changelog.md) for a log of changes.

 Singleplayer Quickstart
 -----------------------
 Make sure you have [Go](https://go.dev/doc/install) installed.